meieda/architecture-center/docs/microservices/microservice-boundaries.md

 ## Choosing a compute option

 The term *compute* refers to the hosting model for the computing resources that your application runs on.
-For a microservices architecture, there are two main options that you should consider:
+For a microservices architecture, two approaches are especially popular:

 - A service orchestrator that manages services running on dedicated nodes (VMs).
 - A serverless architecture using functions as a service (FaaS).

 While these aren't the only options, they are both proven approaches to building microservices.
 A solution might include both elements.

 ### Service orchestrators